-If you live near wildland areas, there is a threat of wildland fires affecting you and your home, as dry conditions at various times of the year greatly increase the potential for wildland fires.
+If you live near wildland areas, there is a threat of wildfires affecting you and your home, as dry conditions at various times of the year greatly increase the potential for wildland fires.

-Advance planning and knowing how to protect buildings in these areas can lessen the devastation of a wildland fire.
-Protecting your home from wildfire is your responsibility.
+Advance planning and knowing how to protect buildings can lessen the devastation of a wildfire.
 To reduce the risk, you’ll need to consider the fire resistance of your home, the topography of your property and the nature of the vegetation close by.